 Tina Cloud is in public beta.
 Get Started

 The Tina Cloud Dashboard is the interface for managing the administrative aspects of your content management.
-The dashboard allows you to create apps, and setup your users.
+The dashboard allows you to create projects, and setup your users.

 To create an account navigate to the Tina.io Registration Page and enter some personal login credentials.
 Once your account is verified, you will be able to login and access the dashboard.

-Apps connect Tina Cloud with a GitHub repository.
-An app is the connection point between your site and your users, allowing authorized users to access and modify a site's content.
+Projects connect Tina Cloud with a GitHub repository.
+A project is the connection point between your site and your users, allowing authorized users to access and modify a site's content.

-When setting up an app, the first step will prompt for authentication with GitHub.
+When setting up a project, the first step will prompt for authentication with GitHub.
 A modal window asks for permission to give Tina.io access to your GitHub repositories.
 This authentication allows Tina Cloud to push and pull content to and from your GitHub repository.

 The next step is to choose the repository that houses your site's content.
 If you don't see your repository within the list of repositories on the dashboard, you may have to re-configure your Tina.io permissions within GitHub.

-On the last step of app creation, we ask you to enter a bit of configuration.
+On the last step of project creation, we ask you to enter a bit of configuration.

-This name is shown to your users when they login to the app.
+This name is shown to your users when they login to the project.
 The default is the repository name.

 In these fields, enter both the local URL and the production site URL (if known).
 For security reasons, Tina will only work at these locations.